Topical Corticosteroid Treatment Sufferers

 Jake's skin had built up resistance from using these products, and found he had to use more and more each time to get the same or no effect.
 His skin was red, addicted, and he could not live without topical steroids.

-Jake was advised by dermatologists to only have cold showers/baths, and has been doing so for the past 3 years.
+Jake was advised by dermatologists to only have cold showers/bleach baths, and has been doing so for the past 3 years.
+The dermatologists and doctors also advised him to keep using the steroid, and if it wasn't working he should take a more potent steroid.
 He found that his skin would flare up if he did anything but wash under cold water, and had to be very strict on maintaining his skin every day.
-The dermatologist also advised him to put bleach in his baths.

-Jake's skin was thinning each day, and it becoming white from the bleach in the bath Cortisone.
+Jake's skin was thinning each day, and it becoming white from the bleach in the bath.

 Jake and I had looked into the effects of the products he was using, needless to say, we figured out his body was not in a good position from this drug.

-A few weeks later, Jake consulted with my mother, Doris Were (Clinical Nutrition Practitioner) who advised him of his options and informed him of the effects of sudden Cortisone withdrawal and the long term effects of internal and external Cortisone use.
+A few weeks later, Jake consulted with my mother, Doris Were Clinical Nutrition Practitioner (Melbourne, Australia) who advised him of his options and informed him of the effects of sudden Cortisone withdrawal and the long term effects of internal and external Cortisone use.

 Jake lived at my parents house for the first 7 weeks of withdrawal from Cortisone so my mum could look after him.